 Leah leads the yoga making some adaptations—there are no laying down poses, and the ending savasana (rest) is focused on being fully present and observing the goats in the quiet.

 Our guests think goats are the cat’s meow.

 One common thread among our participants has been their love of animals.
 And of course, especially a love of goats.
 Goat yogis also have an adventurous spirit, open to trying new things and an appreciation for the playfulness of the experience.

 Kansas City artist Lisa Lala attended with her daughter, who had a magical moment with some of the baby goats.
 Lisa said she was surprised herself at how special the Goat Yoga in Kansas City experience was.
 “Who knew this was just what I needed?”

 The Thompson family from Leawood had a creative reason for purchasing their tickets as a Mother’s Day gift.
 “She’s a G.O.A.T.
 Mom,” said daughter Courtney, who explained G.O.A.T. means “Greatest Of All Time.”
 Mom Patty loves yoga, and said she had a great time enjoying her gift with her family.
 And Dad Clark admitted he really just wanted to get a selfie with a goat… (who doesn’t?!)

 Why NOT Goat Yoga?

 At the end of each session, Leah gestures the traditional namaste bow of respect for the light in each of us, and inspires participants with a final greeting that summarizes the best “why” of all: “Let’s plant a seed of light, levity and fun in our hearts to carry in our day.”

-Purchase your tickets to light, levity and fun with Goat Yoga now.
+Purchase your tickets to light, levity and fun with Goat Yoga in Kansas City now.
 Or watch a video to see what Goat Yoga at Paradise Park is like.